Skip to content

 ScriptBee passes data to your component using Angular's *ngComponentOutlet inputs binding:

-Your component must declare an input named inputs accepting an object with content and file properties:
+Your component must declare inputs with the same names and compatible types.

 typescript